Vietnam

 Pre-Departure Orientation (Mandatory)

-All grantees are required to attend a pre-departure orientation (PDO) in the U.S. in the summer of 2024 as a condition of their grants.
+All grantees are required to attend a pre-departure orientation (PDO) in the U.S. in the summer of 2025 as a condition of their grants.
 The PDO is organized for Fulbright ETAs, U.S. researchers and scholars going to many different countries in the East Asia and Pacific (EAP) region.
 Details to be announced and confirmed by the International Institute of Education (IIE).

-In-country Orientation (Mandatory)
+In-Country Orientation (Mandatory)

 As part of the in-country orientation, virtual Vietnamese language classes will be offered for ETAs before coming to Vietnam.
 ETAs are also encouraged to pursue independent Vietnamese study prior to arrival as their interest/availability allows.
 Many ETAs have indicated that speaking Vietnamese greatly aided in their enjoyment of the local culture and placement.